CAFDataProcessing/worker-languagedetection/worker-languagedetection/README.md

  - `WORKER_LANG_DETECT_SOURCE_FIELD`
     Default: `CONTENT`
-    Used to specify which document field is used for data sources
+    Used to specify which document field is used for data sources.
+	However if fieldSpecs is passed as custom data this value is ignored.

+-  `WORKER_LANG_DETECT_FIELD_PREFIX`
+	Default: `LANGUAGE_CODE_`
+    This is used when processing using the Multi-Field mode of operation that can process multiple fields at the same time.
+It will specify the field name prefix to use when creating a field that will be added to the document to record results.
+For example if the worker is checking the `CONTENT` field it will add the field `LANGUAGE_CODE_CONTENT` to the document.

  - `CAF_WORKER_THREADS`
     Default: `1`